ViniciusBenetti/ViniciusBenetti/README.md

 - 📫 How to reach me **empresavinix@gmail.com**

-- 📄 Know about my experiences [1- year working on SSP in Aracaju-SE, 1+ year working on my own business](junior frontend working on SSP in Aracaju-SE, full frontend working on my own business)
+- 📄 Know about my experiences [junior frontend working on SSP in Aracaju-SE, full frontend working on my own business]

 <h3 align="left">Connect with me:</h3>
 <p align="left">